LiuYuancheng/DJI_Tello_Ctrl/README.md

-# DJI_Tello_Control [Drone Firmware Attack and Detection]
+# DJI_Tello_Control_System Cyber Attack Case Study [Drone Firmware Attack and Detection]

-**Program Design Purpose**: The objective of this cyber attack case study is to develop a workshop which uses the terrain matching drone program and the firmware attestation algorithm introduced in paper [PAtt: Physics-based Attestation of Control Systems](https://www.usenix.org/system/files/raid2019-ghaeini.pdf)  for demonstrating the IoT/OT device firmware attack and the attack detection.
-The terrain matching drone is built by four distance sensors and a DJI Tello Drone.
-The attack scenario will show red team attacker add in some malicious code in the firmware of the drone's terrain contour generate unit, then mess up the drone's landing process and caused the drone crash happen.
-At the same time we will also show how the blue team defenders use the PATT firmware attestation function to detect the firmware attack during the drone operation time and avoid the accident.
+**Program Design Purpose**: The objective of this cyber attack case study is aim to develop a workshop using the terrain-matching drone system and dynamic firmware attestation algorithm introduced in paper [PAtt: Physics-based Attestation of Control Systems](https://www.usenix.org/system/files/raid2019-ghaeini.pdf) to illustrate a practical demonstration of OT/IoT device firmware attack and the corresponding attack detection mechanisms.
+The terrain-matching drone is built by one Arduino, four distance sensors and one DJI Tello un-programable drone.
+The attack scenario involves a red team attacker injecting malicious code into the drone's terrain contour generation unit firmware, disrupting the drone auto landing process, and leading to a simulated drone crash.
+Simultaneously, the case study also showcases how blue team defenders employ the PATT firmware attestation function to identify the firmware attack in real-time, preventing the accident and highlighting the importance of robust defense mechanisms in securing operational technology and internet of things devices.

-**Attacker Vector** : Malicious Firmware Updates (OT), IoT Supply Chain Attacks
+**Attacker Vector** : Firmware Attack, Malicious Firmware Updates (OT), IoT Supply Chain Attacks

 > Important : The demonstrated attack case is used for education and training for different level of IT-OT cyber security ICS course, please don't apply it on any real world system.